-T-5 and T-8 Fixtures replacing HID, 250 watt or greater T-12 fluorescent, or 250 watt or greater incandescent fixtures Incentives will be paid as a Prescriptive Measure based on specific eligibility requirements.
-T-5 or T-8 fluorescent fixtures replacing 1000 Watt or greater HID, T-12 fluorescent, or incandescent fixtures: Up to \$200 per fixture removed.
-Incentives for T12 replacements discontinued effective March 1, 2013 • T-5 or T-8 fluorescent fixtures replacing 400 - 999 Watt HID, T-12 fluorescent, or incandescent fixture: Up to \$100. per fixture removed.
-Incentives for T12 replacements discontinued effective March 1, 2013 Technology Classification Current 2012 Incentive Proposed 2013 Incentive • T-5 or T-8 fluorescent fixtures replacing 250 - 399 Watt HID, T-12 fluorescent, or incandescent fixture: Up to \$50. per fixture removed.
-Incentives for T12 replacements discontinued effective March 1, 2013 T-5 and T-8 Fixtures replacing 75 - 250 Watt HID fixture T-5 or T-8 fluorescent fixtures replacing 175 to 249 Watt HID fixture: Up to \$43. per fixture removed.
-T-5 or T-8 fluorescent fixtures replacing 100 to 174 Watt HID fixture: Up to \$30. per fixture removed.
-No Change No Change • T-5 or T-8 fluorescent fixtures replacing 75 to 99 Watt HID fixture: Up to \$16. per fixture removed.
-The current requirement for one to one replacement will be eliminated Refer to Application and/or website for standards that apply to these measures No Change New Construction and Complete Renovation No prescriptive lighting incentives for new construction.
+T-5 and T-8 Fixtures replacing HID, 250 watt or greater T-12 fluorescent, or 250 watt or greater incandescent fixtures Incentives will be paid as a Prescriptive Measure based on specific eligibility requirements. • T-5 or T-8 fluorescent fixtures replacing 1000 Watt or greater HID, T-12 fluorescent, or incandescent fixtures: Up to \$200 per fixture removed.
+Incentives for T12 replacements discontinued effective March 1, 2013 No change, except for eligible Sandy Relief Participants. • T-5 or T-8 fluorescent fixtures replacing 400 - 999 Watt HID, T-12 fluorescent, or incandescent fixture: Up to \$100. per fixture removed.
+Incentives for T12 replacements discontinued effective March 1, 2013 No change, except for eligible Sandy Relief Participants. • T-5 or T-8 fluorescent fixtures replacing 250 - 399 Watt HID, T-12 fluorescent, or incandescent fixture: Up to \$50. per fixture removed.
+Incentives for T12 replacements discontinued effective March 1, 2013 No change, except for eligible Sandy Relief Participants.
+T-5 and T-8 Fixtures replacing 75 - 250 Watt HID fixture • T-5 or T-8 fluorescent fixtures replacing 175 to 249 Watt HID fixture: Up to \$43. per fixture removed.
+No Change T-5 or T-8 fluorescent fixtures replacing 100 to 174 Watt HID fixture: Up to \$30. per fixture removed.
+T-5 or T-8 fluorescent fixtures No Change No Change replacing 75 to 99 Watt HID fixture: Up to \$16. per fixture removed.
+Tto Change The current requirement for one to one replacement will be eliminated Refer to Application and/or website for standards that apply to these measures

+New Construction and Complete Renovation No prescriptive lighting incentives for new construction.
 Complete renovation of existing buildings eligible for prescriptive lighting incentives only.
 No Change Induction Lighting Fixtures Retrofit of HID Up to \$50 per HID (≥100W) fixture retrofitted with induction lamp, power coupler and generator.
-Replacement unit must use 30% less wattage No Change per fixture than existing HID system.
-Replacement of HID Up to \$70 per HID(≥100W) fixture with a new induction fixture No Change LED Prescriptive Lighting - For Consortium qualified products list.
-For LED Lamp (Integral/Screw-In) \$20/lamp No Change LED Refrigerated Case Lighting 4' LED Strip Fixture - \$30 per fixture Up to \$42 per 5' LED fixture No Change Up to \$65 per 6' LED fixture No Change Incentive for replacement of fluorescent lighting system in medium or low temperature display cases.
-Technical requirements of this incentive are listed on the prescriptive lighting application.
-LED Display Case Lighting Up to \$30 per display case No Change LED Shelf-mounted display and task lights Up to \$15 per foot No Change LED Portable Desk Lamps Up to \$20 per fixture No Change LED Wall-wash Lights Up to \$30 per fixture No Change LED Recessed Down Lights Up to \$35 per fixture No Change LED Outdoor Pole/Arm- Mounted Area and Roadway Luminaires Up to \$175 per fixture No Change LED Outdoor Pole/Arm- Mounted Decorative Luminaires Up to \$175 per fixture No Change LED Outdoor Wall-Mounted Area Luminaires Up to \$100 per fixture No Change LED Parking Garage Luminaires Up to \$100 per fixture No Change LED Track or Mono-point Directional Lighting Fixtures Up to \$50 per fixture No Change
+Replacement unit must use 30% less wattage per fixture than existing HID system.
+No Change Replacement of HID Up to \$70 per HID(≥100W) fixture with a new induction fixture No Change